Times Tables Rock Stars

 Times Tables Rock Stars continues to grow its reach and influence.

-• More than 8,000 primary and secondary schools were subscribed in August 2018, including 3,000 in the North of England.
+- More than 15,700 primary and secondary schools in England were subscribed in April 2025, including 4,700 in the North.

-• An estimated 370,000 disadvantaged children are benefitting from Times Tables Rock Stars.
+- An estimated 1.5 million disadvantaged children are currently benefitting from TT Rock Stars in England.

-• The most recent speed data on more than 327,000 children shows that on average, students are 38% faster at answering times tables questions after using Times Tables Rock Stars than when they started using it.
+- The most recent speed data on more than 900,000 children shows that on average, students are 56% faster at answering times tables questions after using TTRS than when they started using it, dropping from an average of 9 seconds per question to 4 seconds per question.